felix314159/python_texteditor/README.md

-# python_texteditor
+# Texteditor in Python 3 (tkinter GUI)
-This is a simple text editor implemented in Python.
-I am currently working on this and adding a few features.
-You can already save and import files, change text size, style and font and you can also change the background color of the editor.
-More changes comming soon, stay tuned! (no one reads this anyways lel)
+This is a simple text editor implemented in Python 3.
+It has a few features, you can save and import files, change text size, style and font with keyboard shortcuts and you can also change the background color of the editor.